Results from Galera Therapeutics Inc. (GRTX) show potential

-As of Tuesday, Galera Therapeutics Inc.’s (NASDAQ:GRTX) stock closed at $1.90, up from $1.65 the previous day.
-While Galera Therapeutics Inc. has overperformed by 14.80%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, GRTX fell by -44.61%, with highs and lows ranging from $3.83 to $1.12, whereas the simple moving average jumped by 18.12% in the last 200 days.
+The share price of Galera Therapeutics Inc. (NASDAQ:GRTX) rose to $2.35 per share on Friday from $1.85.
+While Galera Therapeutics Inc. has overperformed by 27.03%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, GRTX fell by -30.06%, with highs and lows ranging from $3.47 to $1.12, whereas the simple moving average jumped by 47.02% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?